cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-With that done, you can confirm that the updating or addition of a new player info to the leaderboard works as expected, again with an array of test cases:
+With that done, you can confirm that the updating or addition of new player info to the leaderboard works as expected, again with an array of test cases:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/leaderboard_test.go#L154-L387]
 func TestUpdatePlayerInfoAtNow(t *testing.T) {